magic-research/piecewise-rectified-flow/README.md

 Instead, PeRFlow divides the sampling trajecories into multiple segments (two as an example here), and straightens each segment with the reflow operation.
 A well-trained PeRFlow can generate high-quality images in very few steps because of its piecewise linear nature.

 **Quantitative Results:**    We train a PeRFlow model on LAION-aesthetic-v2 data to accelerate SD-v1.5.
-We compare the FID with respect to three datasets, including: (1) a subset of 30K images from LAION  (2) a set of 30K images generated from SD-v1.5 with the [JourneyDB](https://huggingface.co/datasets/JourneyDB/JourneyDB) prompts (3) the validation set of MS-COCO2014.
+We compare the FID with respect to three datasets, including: (1) a subset of 30K images from LAION,  (2) a set of 30K images generated from SD-v1.5 with the [JourneyDB](https://huggingface.co/datasets/JourneyDB/JourneyDB) prompts, (3) the validation set of MS-COCO2014.
 For all these datasets, we generate 30K images with different models using the corresponding text prompts.
 The results are presented in the following table.
 PeRFlow has lower FIDs in all the three comparions according to the numerical results.

 <div align="center" style="font-size:12px;">
   <table>